-Appealing the Assessed Value of Your Property
+How to Appeal the Assessed Value of Your Property

-Annual Valuation Notices
+When to File an Appeal - Annual Valuation Notices

 How to Appeal

-For the purposes of filing a complete appeal, as long as your petition includes sufficient information or statements to apprise the Board and the Assessor of the reasons why you believe the Assessor’s determination is incorrect, it is not necessary to include all the documentary evidence you intend to submit within you initial filing.
+For the purposes of filing a complete appeal, as long as your petition includes sufficient information or statements to apprise the Board of the reasons why you believe the Assessor’s determination is incorrect, it is not necessary to include all the documentary evidence you intend to submit within your initial filing.
+The BOE is independent from the Assessor, so don’t assume the Board knows anything about how your property is described or valued by the Assessor.
+You must prove that the Assessor’s determination is incorrect and prove what is correct for the Board to rule in your favor.
 SUBMITTING YOUR PETITION TIMELY IS KEY.
-While it is recommended that you provide the evidence you will use to support your appeal as early as possible, additional evidence may be submitted up to seven (7) business days before your future hearing, which is typically several months after you file the appeal.
+While it is recommended that you provide the evidence you will use to support your appeal as early as possible, additional evidence may be submitted up to seven (7) BUSINESS days before your future hearing, which is typically several months after you file the appeal.
 There is no charge for filing an appeal.

-Assessor’s Response to Your Appeal
+What Happens Next - Assessor’s Response to Your Appeal

 You should expect a response from the Assessor in two to six months, depending on the volume of appeals.
 Based on the evidence included within your petition, the Assessor may choose to recommend an adjustment in the assessed value.
 If this occurs and you agree to the Assessor’s stipulated or recommended value amount, the need for a hearing will likely be eliminated.
 About 20% to 25% of the petitions filed each year are resolved in this manner.

 For additional information review Preparing Your Appeal and FAQ.
 Other helpful information is available from links located in the light blue section to the left.